-Audit-Related Fees represent fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the financial statements and which are not reported under "Audit Fees."
-There were no Audit-Related Fees paid to Tanner in 2019.
+Audit-Related Fees represent fees billed, or expected to be billed, for assurance and related services that are reasonably related to the performance of the audit or review of the financial statements and which are not reported under "Audit Fees."
+There were no Audit-Related Fees paid to Tanner in 2023 or 2022.